-OUR MISSION at Empowering Communities Globally is to reduce the impact of poverty in the world’s marginalized and underserved populations by empowering communities through participation and education.
-Through compassionate and holistic early childhood care, development, and education we enable primary caregivers within their communities to provide nutritional support and to learn about preventative healthcare.
-By lifting up individuals within communities, we encourage and support sustainable community and economic development.
+OUR MISSION at Empowering Communities Globally: For the Care of Children (ECG) is to reduce the impact of poverty in the world’s marginalized, vulnerated, and underserved populations by empowering communities through participation and education.
+Through compassionate and holistic early childhood care, development, and education we empower local primary caregivers providing support and access to learn about preventative healthcare, community development, child development and ways to strengthen protective factors.
+By elevating voices within communities, we encourage and support sustainable community and economic development.

 Message During COVID-19

 This time is truly unlike any other that we’ve lived through.
 The global impact of COVID-19 on public health, jobs, education and the economy has called for an unprecedented response at every level.